-- (h) Sanitary Sewer Manhole.
+- (g) Grates.
+The grates shall be properly installed at the locations shown on the Plans or directed by the Engineer. - (h) Sanitary Sewer Manhole.
 Sanitary sewer manholes shall be precast sewer manholes of the type and diameter shown on the Plans and shall meet the requirements of Subsection 705.04 except that all barrel joints shall contain an o-ring seal.
 Steps shall meet OSHA requirements for new construction.
 The exterior of the entire manhole shall be coated with a bitumastic or other watertight sealant meeting the approval of the sewer line owner.
 All joints between pipes and the manhole shall be made using an approved watertight boot. - (i) Changing Elevations of Sewer Manholes.
 Existing sewer manholes that are to be altered or adjusted shall be reconstructed in accordance with Subsection 604.04(e), except that all exterior surfaces disturbed by the necessary reconstruction shall be coated or recoated with a watertight sealant approved by the sewer line owner.
 Necessary steps, pipe joints, and barrel joints shall conform to the requirements of Subsection 604.04(h).